Acute and Chronic Care Management

 How often should I use a rescue inhaler?

-Only during symptoms; frequent use indicates poor control.
+Only during symptoms; frequent use signals poor control.

 Can asthma resolve over time?